rbbl-cc/genre-police/readme.md

 to disable the response just mention `genre` somewhere in the message.

-if the bot sends a message that is not useful, or you simply don't want the response then you can react with the waste basked emoji.
+if the bot sends a message that is not useful, or you simply don't want the response then you can react with the wastebasket (🗑) emoji.

 ![image](media/usage_screenshot.png)